-Declined loans are loan amounts offered by a lender, but turned down by the Business Applicant, meaning the Business Applicant never signed loan documents to receive loan disbursements.
-The Further Additional Supplemental Appropriations for Disaster Relief Requirements Act, 2018 (Pub.
-L. 115-123, approved February 9, 2018) provides that grantees "shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major declared disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration" (SBA).
+Declined loans are loan amounts offered by a lender, but turned down by the Business Applicant, meaning the Business Applicant never signed the loan documents to receive a loan disbursements.
+The Bipartisan Budget Act of 2018 (Pub.
+L. 115-123, approved February 9, 2018) provides that grantees "shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major declared disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration (SBA)".
 Therefore, declined subsidized loans, including SBA loans are not to be included in the calculation of DOB.